Rethink The Ranking Game

 Besides keyword-rich anchor text, external relevancy also means links from other relevant niche pages — those specialist niche connoisseur sites that are unlikely to link to big brands.

 Getting lots of great keyword rich anchor text is much easier if you understand the importance of using a keyword rich domain name.

 Ecommerce SEO Expert Case Study: James Murray, DutchCrafters

 Marketing Specialist James Murray has helped handcrafted wooden furniture maker DutchCrafters outrank Amazon in a number of key products, thanks to great External Relevancy scores from quality links with keyword-relevant anchor text.

-DutchCrafters’ wide variety of products means that can’t rely on the High Website Relevancy strategy, so they’ve put extra effort into attracting the right kind of keyword-relevant links from quality, relevant pages, earning them an impressive 72 on CanIRank’s Page External Relevancy score.
+DutchCrafters’ wide variety of products means they can’t rely on the High Website Relevancy strategy.
+So, they’ve put extra effort into attracting the right kind of keyword-relevant links from quality, relevant pages, earning them an impressive 72 on CanIRank’s Page External Relevancy score.
 Since Amazon’s size doesn’t allow them to do targeted link building, most of their External Relevancy comes from links including the URL or page title, which a determined SEO can usually outperform.

 According to James:

 Beating Amazon comes down to quality content and getting links to that content.
 This is a chink in Amazon’s armor, in my opinion.
 You need to make sure you aren’t watering down your good links, which you worked so hard for, with too many junk links. …Just like with a site, you want your best links to be able to shine and tell the search engines ‘Look at that, CNN likes my content!’
 But if there are a bunch of spammy blog comments and low quality directory links on top of that CNN link, you will have watered down the usefulness of that link. — DutchCrafters.com – SEO Expert James Murray